cuongthach137/yahee/README.md

 7. Weird bug when sending a new message from a Mac in which the very last word of the message duplicates into a new message (Ex: "hey yo" "yo") (please wtf)
 8. Incorrect user activity status => Redis
 9. Blocked users can still forward messages to you :D  => Check block status on backend side.
 I will make use of middlewares this time
+10. Bad ux when switching conversations

-... feel free to notify me when you find more
+... feel free to notify me if you find more

 Bugs...features to add:
 1. Conversation tags